 Whether culture was Goldman's secret sauce or not, Goldman certainly went out of the way to advertise it.
-The first page of its IPO prospectus was enumerating the "Business Principles", including "Integrity and honesty are at the heart of our business."
-Yet, in this regard Goldman is not unique.
-When we look at companies' web pages, we find that 85% of the S&P 500 companies have a section (sometimes even two) dedicated to -- what they call - "corporate culture", i.e. principles and values that should inform the behavior of all firms' employees.
+The first page of its Initial Public Offering (IPO) prospectus was enumerating the "Business Principles," including "Integrity and honesty are at the heart of our business."
+Yet, in this regard, Goldman is not unique.
+When we look at companies' Web pages, we find that 85% of the Standard and Poor's 500 (S&P 500) companies have a section (sometimes even two) dedicated to-what they call-"corporate culture," i.e., principles and values that should inform the behavior of all the firms' employees.
 The value we find more commonly advertised is innovation (mentioned by 80% of them), followed by integrity and respect (70%).
-When we try to correlate the frequency and prominence of these values to measures of short and long term performance, however, we fail to find any significant correlation.
-Thus, advertised values do not seem to be very important, possibly because it is easy to claim them, so everybody does.
+When we try to correlate the frequency and prominence of these values to measures of short- and long-term performance, however, we fail to find any significant correlation.
+Thus, advertised values do not seem to be very important. possibly because it is easy to claim them, so everybody does.
 Thus, is there another, more meaningful way, to measure values?

-To this purpose we use a novel dataset created by the Great Place to Work[®] Institute (GPTWI), which conducts extensive surveys of the employees of more than 1,000 U.S. firms.
-While only the list of the best100 firms to work for is publicly disclosed, we have access to the full database.
+To this purpose we use a novel data set created by the Great Place to Work® Institute (GPTWI), which conducts extensive surveys of the employees of more than 1,000 U.S. firms.
+While only the list of the best 100 firms to work for is publicly disclosed, we have access to the full database.
 The advantage of this database is that it measures how values are perceived by employees, rather than how they are advertised by the firm.
 In particular, there are two questions in the survey that measure the level of integrity of management as perceived by the employees.